What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 What is a ‘Pictorial’ representation in the CPA approach?

-Some teachers choose to leave this stage out, but pictorial recording is key to ensuring that children can make the link between a concrete resource and abstract notation.
-Without it, children can find actually visualising a problem difficult.
+Some teachers choose to leave this stage out, but pictorial recording is key to ensuring that children can link a concrete resource and abstract notation.
+Without it, children can find visualising a problem difficult.

 Read more: What is a bar model